artemkv/artemkv.github.io/cryptography.md

 - Based on shared secret
 - The key is used both for encryption and decryption
 - The input text is called **plain text**
-- The encrypted text is called **cyphertext**
+- The encrypted text is called **ciphertext**
-- The shared secred should be protected by limiting the audience with whom it is shared, sharing the key using different channel, re-generating the compromised keys, using the key only for short period of time and avoiding revealing the plain text (as the attacker could reverse-engineering the key from it)
+- The shared secret should be protected by limiting the audience with whom it is shared, sharing the key using different channel, re-generating the compromised keys, using the key only for short period of time and avoiding revealing the plain text (as the attacker could reverse-engineering the key from it)
 - Ideally, the symmetric key should only be used once (in which case it is called **Session key**)
 - Don't encrypt data from third parties, to avoid your key to be reverse-engineered.
 If you absolutely must do so, add some random prefix
-- Naive symmetric key encryption can be broken by statistical analysis of the cyphertext.
+- Naive symmetric key encryption can be broken by statistical analysis of the ciphertext.
 You could calculate a probability of a certain key to have been used to encrypt the plain text
 - To combat statistical analysis, **confusion** and **diffusion** are used
 - **Confusion** means that each bit of the ciphertext should depend on several parts of the key
 - So, confusion hides the relationship between the ciphertext and the key